-"The work upon which this publication is based was funded in whole or in part through a grant awarded by the California Department of Conservation."
 Media: Grantee is required to identify a point of contact for all press inquiries and communications needs related to the Project and provide the name, phone number, and email address of this individual to the Department.
 All press releases must be approved by the Department prior to distribution, and the Department must be alerted and invited to participate in all press conferences related to the grant.

 Social Media: Grantee is encouraged to use social media to inform and share with the public activities under this Grant Agreement.
-Furthermore, the Department should be tagged on all posts related to activities under this Grant Agreement.
+Furthermore, the California Strategic Growth Council, California Climate Investments, and